PARENCHIMA/protocols/README.md

 # Formatting

-Please submit a single file for each MRI method (ASL, DWI, BOLD or T1-T2), in pdf form and including a cover page stating:
+Please submit a single file for each MRI method (ASL, DWI, BOLD or T1-T2) in pdf form.
+The first two pages should be the cover pages adapated from the template provided in this folder (PARENCHIMA_protocol_coverpage_template.docx).
+The other pages should define the sequence in vendor-specific format.
+The cover pages contain the following information:

 (1) Author names, contact details and affiliation;